IDMNYU/IDM_Faculty_FAQ/nyu_classes.md

 Wordpress on NYU Servers: [https://wp.nyu.edu](https://wp.nyu.edu)

-If you’d like to use wordpress on IDM servers, please contact Elton Kwok, eltonkwok@nyu.edu, MAGNET 883.
+If you’d like to use wordpress on IDM servers, please contact Elton Kwok, eltonkwok@nyu.edu